rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 2. Select the function of your choice.

-3. Click the arrow pointing right in the center of the Navigator to move the function to your Top Ten List.
+3. Click the right arrow in the center of the Navigator to move the function to your Top Ten List.

 #### Customize the order of the tabs